January 7, 2014

 Marijuana was later found to have other health benefits.
 It can lower pressure within the eye.
 This helps treat glaucoma, an eye disease which can cause blindness.
 Marijuana also reduces nausea and vomiting in patients taking chemotherapy treatment for cancer.
 It reduces muscle spasms in people with nerve problems like multiple sclerosis and can help treat some types of pain.
 These uses led to the development of the drug dronabinol (Marinol), a synthetic version of THC.

 NOTE: Federal and state laws generally forbid the sale or possession of marijuana.
-Sixteen states and the District of Columbia have passed "medical marijuana" laws that permit limited use for health reasons.
+Twenty states and the District of Columbia have passed "medical marijuana" laws that permit limited use for health reasons.
 In 2009, the US government announced that federal agents will not arrest medical marijuana patients or providers who comply with state law.
 More information on state medical marijuana laws is available at www.mpp.org/.

 Why Do People With HIV Use Marijuana?